LUMC/galaxy-launcher/docs/developer_docs/deletegalaxy.md

 4. Removes the firewall profile

 ## Variables
-Same as the rundockergalaxy and galaxyfirewall role.
+Same as the rundockergalaxy and galaxy_docker_firewall role.